Lost on how to get your online directory business out of the depths of page 13 in search results?

 GeoDirectory Event Calendar Plugin

-The GeoDirectory Event Calendar plugin is designed to work seamlessly with the GeoDirectory plugin, allowing you to easily add events to your directory listings, using Custom Post Types (CPT).
+The GeoDirectory Event Calendar plugin is designed to work seamlessly with the GeoDirectory plugin, allowing you to easily add events to your directory listings via Custom Post Types (CPTs).

 You can add unlimited custom fields to your events out of the box with the easy form builder.